jeremytammik/tbc/a/1442_roomedit3d.md

 <!---

-Roomedit3d Live Real-Time BIM Update Recording #revitAPI #3dwebcoder @AutodeskRevit #adsk #aec #bim #AutodeskAnswerDay
+Roomedit3d Live Real-Time Socket.io BIM Update #revitAPI #3dwebcoder @AutodeskForge #adsk #aec #bim #socket.io

+I completed the first running version of my roomedit3d project connecting BIM and the cloud demonstrating two cool possibilities to enhance interaction with the View and Data API
+&ndash; A viewer extension enabling interactive model modification, i.e., translation of selected elements &ndash; Real-time communication of the modification back to the source CAD system using a direct socket.io connection to broadcast from the web server to any number of desktop clients...

 -->